Optimal-power Configurations for Hover Solutions in Mono-spinners: MATHEMATICAL MODELING

 The equations governing the rotational motion of the vehicle, as expressed in the body frame, can be written as follows:

 where $sk(\pmb{\omega}_B)$ is the skew-symmetric matrix of the angular velocity vector of the vehicle. $\pmb{\tau}_{ext}$ represents total external moments applied to the vehicle as follows:

 where $\pmb{\tau}_{f}, \pmb{\tau}_{p}, \pmb{\tau}_{d_p}$ and $\pmb{\tau}_{d_B}$ represent moments due to thrust force of the propeller, asymmetrical lift distribution over the propeller, drag force of the propeller and drag force of the fuselage respectively.
-According to \cite{cdsr}, using blade element theory, these moments can be calculated as follows:
+According to \cite{cdsr} (details of the derived equations can be found in~\cite{cdsr}), using blade element theory, these moments can be calculated as follows:

 where $l$ represents the distance of the COM of the propeller from the COM of the vehicle and $\gamma$ represents drag coefficient of the central hub of the vehicle which includes battery and electronics. $\pmb{e}_{f_p}, \pmb{e}_{\tau_p}, \pmb{e}_{\tau_{dp}}$ and $\pmb{e}_{\tau_{dB}}$ are appropriate unit vectors to determine direction of the forces and moments expressed in the body frame. $\rho$ is the air density, $c_p, c_B, R_p$ and $R_B$ represent chord and radius of the propeller and fuselage respectively. $C_{L_p}, C_{L_B}, C_{D_p}$ and $C_{D_B}$ represent aerodynamic coefficients of the airfoil used in propeller and the streamline-shape fuselage.
 NACA 4415 airfoil is used for both propeller and fuselage.
 These aerodynamic coefficients as a function of angle of attack can be obtained from experimental results from \cite{uiuc}.
 Assuming the angle of attack varies between zero and 10 degrees, the following linear functions can be written: